-There are two components of a clergy person's compensation.
-The amount allocated to parsonage and the residual amount left over after the parsonage allocation (referred to as "Non-Parsonage" compensation in the remainder of this article).
-Each component has different types of tax liabilities.
+There are two components of a clergy person's compensation: the amount allocated to parsonage and the residual amount left over after the parsonage allocation (referred to as "non-parsonage" compensation in the remainder of this article).
+Each component has different tax liabilities.

 |Federal Income Tax||State Income Tax (if applicable)||City Income Tax (if applicable)||Self-Employment Tax (Federal obligation)|

-Most churches and synagogues do not account for the self-employment tax obligation when determining withholding taxes and this typically leads to the minister, rabbi and cantor under withholding.
-To insure the proper amount is withheld the clergy person should divide his total compensation (Parsonage plus Non-Parsonage) by the number of pay-periods and multiply by 15.3%.
-This is the amount that should be withheld as an additional amount for each pay period for federal taxes.
-The minister should inform the person in charge of payroll withholding about the additional amount that is needed to be withheld (if the religious entity is matching Social Security and Medicare taxes for part or all of the clergy person's compensation, please adjust accordingly).
+Most churches and synagogues do not account for the self-employment tax obligation when determining withholding taxes and this typically leads to the minister, rabbi or cantor not withholding the appropriate amount of tax.
+To ensure the proper amount of tax is withheld, the clergy person should divide his total compensation (parsonage plus non-parsonage) by the number of pay periods and multiply by 15.3%.
+This is the additional amount that should be withheld for each pay period to fulfill the federal tax requirement.
+Clergy should inform the person in charge of their payroll withholding about the additional withholding amount that must be taken into consideration (if the religious entity is matching Social Security and Medicare taxes for part or all of the clergy person's compensation, please adjust accordingly).

-The computation above slightly overestimates the tax obligation as there is an adjustment for one-half of self-employment taxes.
+Please note: The computation above slightly overestimates the tax obligation because it includes an adjustment for one-half of self-employment taxes.

-If the minister, rabbi or cantor is not living in church or synagogue furnished housing, the amounts spent for the annual cost of the home including furnishing, yard and utilities.
-If the minister is living in a residence provided to him by his or her church then it would be the market value of the home, furnishing, yard and utilities.
+If the minister, rabbi or cantor is not living in church or synagogue furnished housing, the annual cost of their home including furnishings, yard and utilities can be claimed.
+If the minister is living in a residence provided to him by his or her church then the market value of the home, furnishing, yard and utilities can be claimed.

-While not an exhaustive list here are some samples of items that may be included in parsonage:
+While not an exhaustive list, here are some samples of items that may be included in parsonage tax deductions:

 Not included as part of parsonage:

-Parsonage is not an automatic right but must be awarded by the minister's employing organization.
-As such, it is crucial that the minister insure the organization is entitled to award a parsonage based on its tax exempt status (churches, synagogues and other houses of worship are automatically granted this right by the Internal Revenue Service ("IRS") even if they have not have officially registered the charity with the IRS).
+Parsonage is not an automatic right.
+It must be awarded by the minister's employing organization.
+As such, it is crucial that the minister ensure that the organization is entitled to award a parsonage based on its tax exempt status.
+Churches, synagogues and other houses of worship are automatically granted this right by the Internal Revenue Service (IRS) even if they have not have officially registered the charity with the IRS.

-Once it is established the minister is eligible for parsonage, the formal awarding has to be made part of the church or synagogue records and made part of the minutes of the board of the equivalent.
-The minister, rabbi or cantor should also get this in writing for his or her records in the event of an audit.
+Once it is established that the minister is eligible for parsonage, the formal awarding has to be made part of the church or synagogue records and included in the minutes of the board of directors or the equivalent.
+The minister, rabbi or cantor should also get this eligibility in writing for his or her records in the event of an audit.

-It is best practice for the minister, rabbi or cantor to reevaluate on an annual basis the amount to be spent on parsonage as the amount of money a person spends on his or her home may change as a result of a move to a larger or smaller home, renovations, major appliance purchases or the purchase of furniture.
-Since one of the limitations of parsonage is the amount of the parsonage declaration we recommend slightly overestimating the parsonage designation.
-If the amount actually spent is less than the declaration of parsonage than the excess amount is subject to income taxes.
-However, this will prevent the minister from not maximizing his or her parsonage allowance.
+It is a best practice for the minister, rabbi or cantor to reevaluate on an annual basis their budget for parsonage as the amount of money a person spends on his or her home may change as a result of a move to a larger or smaller home, renovations, major appliance purchases or the purchase of furniture.
+Since one of the limitations of parsonage is the amount of the parsonage declaration, we recommend slightly overestimating the parsonage designation.
+If the amount actually spent is less than the declaration of parsonage then the excess amount is subject to income taxes.
+However, this will prevent the minister from maximizing his or her parsonage allowance.

-A minister has to be attentive to the amount designated for parsonage.
-This is why a separate area of practice called clergy taxes has developed.
-We would be more than happy to answer any specific questions you may have during the course of the year along with assisting you with the declaration of your parsonage allowance and the preparation of your personal income taxes reflecting the complications of your clergy taxes.
+Ministers must be attentive to the amount designated for parsonage.
+This is why MEDOWS CPA has developed a separate area of practice for clergy taxes.
+We would be more than happy to answer any specific questions you have during the course of the year as well assisting you with the declaration of your parsonage allowance and the preparation of your personal income taxes to ease the complexity of clergy taxes.